$PC^2$: Politically Controversial Content Generation via Jailbreaking Attacks on GPT-based Text-to-Image Models: Conclusion

 \section{Conclusion}

 We introduce \ourtool{}, the first systematic black-box framework for jailbreaking political safety filters in mainstream text-to-image models.
 By combining Identity-Preserving Descriptive Mapping (IPDM) with geopolitically distal multilingual prompt construction, \ourtool{} enables the generation of images depicting specific public figures engaged in politically sensitive actions.
-Experiments on state-of-the-art models show that while original politically controversial prompts are fully blocked, \ourtool{} achieves attack success rates of up to 86\% across multiple GPT-based T2I systems.
+Experiments on state-of-the-art models show that while original politically controversial prompts are fully blocked, \ourtool{} achieves attack success rates of up to 86\% across multiple GPT-based T2I systems. \ww{Our mitigation results further show that combining a pre-filter based on relevant-language translation with a post-filter based on PSC-aware image inspection reduces the ASR of \ourtool{} to approximately 10\%.
+These findings suggest that robust T2I safety systems should move beyond prompt moderation alone and adopt context-aware, multimodal filtering mechanisms capable of detecting politically sensitive risks both before and after image generation.}